“You yourself, as much as anybody in the entire universe, deserve your love and affection.”

 It is very common to be hard on yourself when you make a mistake or fail.

-But it is also a very destructive habit because it can magnify one such event into something that makes you feel depressed for weeks or makes you quit altogether.
+But it is also a very destructive habit because it can magnify one such event into something that makes you feel depressed for days or weeks or makes you quit altogether.

 So when you are hard on yourself for a failure or mistake then relax a bit and go a bit easier on yourself.
 Remind yourself of why this is a much better strategy to keep the motivation and self-esteem up.